niharmeshram32/LinkHome/items/report.md

 *[How do you design the grammar?
 What are the advantages of your designs?]*

-*If there are several grammars, list them all under this section and what they relate to.*

 **Tokenizer and Parsers**

-*[Where do you use tokenizers and parsers?
-How are they built?
-What are the advantages of the designs?]*
-**the following enum defines different types of tokens.
-Example of accessing these: Token.Type.INT Token.Type.INT {INT, LESS, MORE, EQUAL, AND, OR, TEXT}**
+**Enums: {INT, LESS, MORE, EQUAL, AND, OR, TEXT}**

 **Surprise Item**

-*[If you implement the surprise item, explain how your solution addresses the surprise task.
-What decisions do your team make in addressing the problem?]*

-**Other**

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*
+**For the surprise item**
+* Our group thought of to make some rental property as scam
+* If a user clicks on that scammed property, then the user would be notified by an alert box
+* If the user still clicks "Ok", then the payment is successful
+* If the user clicks "Cancel", then the user is navigated to the items page

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

 *Here is an example:*

 1. *Bug 1:*
 - *A space bar (' ') in the sign in email will crash the application.*
-- ...

 2. *Bug 2:*
-3. ...

-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*
+- *Once the user sign up in the app, the app closes and user has to clear the cache*
+- *Now, the user run the application again and sign in using the new credentials.

+3 *Bug 3:*
+- *On the items page, every nth image is wishlist but it does not add to the wishlist page*

 ## Testing Summary

-*[What features have you tested?
-What is your testing coverage?]*
-**city=Canberra && rent<400"**
-**"rent<300", "rent>300", "city=Sydney", "city=Melbourne"}**

 *Here is an example:*

-- *Number of test cases: ...*
+- *Number of test cases: 10*

-- *Code coverage: ...*
+- *Code coverage: Branch Complete Test*

-- *Types of tests created: AVLTree test, Parser test *
+- *Types of tests created: AVLTree test, Parser test*

-*Please provide some screenshots of your testing summary, showing the achieved testing coverage.
-Feel free to provide further details on your tests.*
+- *UI Testing was also done*

 ## Implemented Features

-###Feature Category: Search-related features <br>
+### Feature Category: Search-related features <br>
-####Implemented features: <br>
+#### Implemented features: <br>
 1. Sort a list of products returned from a search based on price, popularity, rating, availability, etc.
    (easy)
    * The user can sort the posts in descending or ascending order of price
    * Package homePage/posts, Class DatabaseFragment, method onOptionsItemSelected, Lines of code: ...
    * GUI: menu.xml

 2. Filter a list of products returned from a search based on their categories (e.g., kids, adults, kitchen, bedroom, etc.) (easy)